Sweet Tooth: That ending explained and all your questions answered

 Source: gruesomemagazine.com

-What are the origins of the virus?
-The weird and wonderful and dark Netflix show ends with plenty of threads for a second season.
+What's the connection between the virus and the hybrids?
+The weird, wonderful and dark Netflix show ends with plenty of threads for a second season.

 More in www.cnet.com